-- A. Required Pretrial Filing of Instructions.
-Each party shall file with the clerk of court, as ordered by the court, all proposed substantive jury instructions that reasonably can be anticipated in advance of trial, including a "statement of the case" instruction and "theory of defense." - B. Form of Instructions.
-All proposed jury instructions shall identify the party submitting the instruction and specifically cite the authority or authorities upon which it is based. - C. Service of Instructions.
+A. Required Pretrial Filing of Instructions.
+Each party shall file with the clerk of court, as ordered by the court, all proposed substantive jury instructions that reasonably can be anticipated in advance of trial, including a "statement of the case" instruction and "theory of defense."

+- B. Form of Instructions.
+All proposed jury instructions shall identify the party submitting the authority or authorities upon which it is based. - C. Service of Instructions.
 Copies of all proposed jury instructions shall be served on all parties.